If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Water Stains

-To remove the stains, mix equal parts of olive oil and vinegar.
-Use a cloth to dab the mixture on the stain and wipe in the direction of the wood grain.
-What happens is that the vinegar removes the stain while the olive oil polishes the wood.
+Water spots often appear near the sink or dishwasher.
+Mix equal parts olive oil and vinegar.
+Dab the mixture onto the stain using a soft cloth, moving in the direction of the wood grain.
+The vinegar cleans the spot while the oil polishes the wood.

 Scuffs